Skip to main content

 Set Your OpenAI Key

 Begin by setting your OpenAI API key in the .env file.
-It will be loaded automatically on agency initialization
+It will be loaded automatically on agency initialization.

 OPENAI_API_KEY=sk-...